psimaker/LOOGI-Prompt-Supercharger/README.md

 -   **Docker-First:** The project is containerized to ensure a consistent and easy setup process, avoiding "it works on my machine" issues.
 -   **Separate Frontend/Backend:** This separation allows for independent development, scaling, and deployment.
 The frontend is a pure static build served by Nginx, while the backend is a stateful Node.js application.
 -   **Contract Enforcement:** The core logic for retrying and validating AI outputs is encapsulated in the backend.
 This makes the system more robust against flaky or non-compliant responses from the LLM.
--   **Non-Commercial License:** I chose the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license because this is a personal project I want to share openly for non-commercial, educational, and research purposes.
+-   **Apache 2.0 License:** I chose the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) because this is a personal project I want to share openly for both commercial and non-commercial use.

 ## Limitations & Roadmap